IhoreQ/json-policy-verifier/README.md

 ### Command line using Docker

-Run the bash script to build project:
+Run the bash script to build the project:

 ```bash
 sh ./build.sh